Mattia225/SimpMusic-on-flatpak/README.md

 # SimpMusic Flatpak Manifest

-This repository contains an automated Flatpak manifest for SimpMusic (version 1.3.0), specifically optimized for Wayland environments (such as Sway WM) and configured with extended data persistence parameters.
+This repository contains an automated Flatpak manifest for SimpMusic (version 1.3.0), specifically optimized for Wayland environments (such as Sway WM and Hyprland WM) and configured with extended data persistence parameters.

 ---